raphaffou/tp-link-MR6400-SMS-handler/README.md

 A simple selenium script in python to get/send SMS through the web interface of the internet box.
 Absolutely not stable

 A config.py file must be set containing :
-* A password variable with your box password
+* A password variable with your router password
-* Mayber other things I don't know

 Web sessions are not handeled yet, and it may crash.